tgc-bot/FourAcesContracts/Membership.md

     51. Approve Membership of new Applicants to the Casino

-    52. Terminate Membership of existing Members to the Casino, with the majority support of Management, and for a valid reason as outlined in this Contract.
+    52. Terminate Membership of existing Members of the Casino, with the majority support of Management, and for a valid reason as outlined in this Contract.